 The above photo shows how polyester underfloor insulation rolls are installed in an existing home.
 The polyester rolls are pulled tightly between the joists to remove air-gaps and then stapled in place.
 Of all the floor insulation types, polyester is among the most pleasant to work with.

 Glasswool floor insulation batts are lightweight and easy to handle in confined spaces, a perfect insulation for under floorboards.
 This photo shows how glasswool floor batts are strapped in place using polyweave strapping.

 Extruded Polystyrene (XPS)

 This photo shows Extruded Polystyrene (XPS) Insulation panels being laid before the concrete foundation is poured.
-These lightweight foam boards are suitable for residential and commercial buildings.
+These underfloor insulation foam boards are suitable for residential and commercial buildings.

 Installing Underfloor Insulation – Safety First

 When undertaking any job on a building site, the first thing to consider is safety.
 While installing underfloor insulation may not seem like the most dangerous of tasks, it does come with its own set of hazards

 The area beneath the house may often contain leftover rubbish from when the house was built, discarded bricks, protruding nails, pipes and broken glass.
 Experienced underfloor insulation installers know that spiders and even snakes are also a real possibility.
 If there is plenty of space to stand, the risks are greatly reduced.
 However, if underfloor access is very low, you may find yourself crawling or even lying on your back in order to install your insulation, and extra care needs to be taken to avoid injury.